AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-folder-level-exp.md

 >[!INFO]
 >
-> This article contains sections that are applicable to a specific deployment type - Cloud Service or On-premises/Managed services.
+> This article contains sections that are applicable to a specific deployment type - Cloud Service or On-premise.
 Ensure you select only the tab relevant to your deployment type.

 In an enterprise, different groups or products may use different authoring templates, output templates, conditional attribute profiles \(or subject schemes\), and Web Editor configurations.
 Configuring these only at an enterprise \(or global\) level can make authors experience difficult, as they will see templates or profiles that are not relevant to them.